Peelu-Dev/Hugo-seo/content/posts/Introduction-to-Arduino-01.md

 - ### Then I have set our onBoardLED to OUTPUT with the help of pinMode and pinMode is generally used for either OUTPUT or INPUT.

-- ### Then I have ON the onBoardLED with digitalWrite function and set it to HIGH and then wait for half second with delay function and then I have OFF the onBoardLED with digitalWrite function and set it to LOW and then wait for 1 second and that's the whole process of Blinking effect.
+- ### Then I have turn ON the onBoardLED with digitalWrite function and set it to HIGH and then wait for half second with delay function and then I have turn OFF the onBoardLED with digitalWrite function and set it to LOW and then wait for 1 second and that's the whole process of Blinking effect.

 ## Tinker CAD Simulation